Single-Cell-Genomics-Group-CNAG-CRG/TonsilAtlas/README.md

 * GEM_ID: each run of the 10x Genomics Chromium™ Chip consists of up to 8 "GEM wells" (see [10X documentation](https://www.10xgenomics.com/support/software/cell-ranger/getting-started/cr-glossary)): a set of partitioned cells (Gel Beads-in-emulsion) from a single 10x Genomics Chromium™ Chip channel.
 We give a unique identifier to each of these channels.
 * LIBRARY_ID: one or more sequencing libraries can be derived from a GEM well.
 For instance, multiome yields two libraries (ATAC and RNA) and CITE-seq+scVDJ yields 4 libraries (RNA, ADT, BCR, TCR).
 * LIBRARY_TYPE: the type of library for each library_id.
 Note that we used cell hashing () for a subset of the scRNA-seq libraries, and thus the library_type can be "not_hashed", "hashed_cdna" (RNA expression) or "hashed_hto" (the hashtag oligonucleotides).
-* LANE: to increase sequencing depth, each library was sequenced in more than one lane.
-Important: all lanes corresponding to the same sequencing library need to be inputed together to cellranger, because they come from the same set of cells.
+* PAIR_ID: to increase sequencing depth, each library was sequenced in more than one lane.
+This id identifies the pairs of fastq files (R1, R2) for a given subproject.
+It is used in the scripts below to assign the lane (e.g. L001).
 * READ: for scATAC-seq we have three reads (R1, R2 or R3), see cellranger-atac's documentation.
 While we find these names to be the most useful, they need to be changed to follow cellranger's conventions.